allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

   * Members shall
     * Show respect for all peers as learners and team members
     * Allow peers to voice their opinions and questions
-    * Read, understand, and follow all parts of this code of Conduct
+    * Read, understand, and adhere to all parts of this Code of Conduct
-    * Follow the honor code on all submitted work
+    * Follow the Allegheny College honor code on all submitted work
     * Come prepared to class everyday
     * Pay attention to the lecturer or presenter when being presented to
     * Show respect to the instructor through paying attention during class and participating during class.